Clemapfel/jluna/docs/manual.md

 | `Proxy::safe_call<T>` | `0.000689ms` | `184%` |
 | `Proxy::operator()` | `0.006068ms` | `2397.12%` |

-`unsafe` barely misses its target 5%, though `0.34%` could very well be the effect of noise.
+`unsafe` barely misses its target 5%, though `0.34%` could very well be purely due to noise.

 Next, in terms of performance, we have `jluna::safe_call`.
-Unlike the C-API and `unsafe::call`, it does perform full exception forwarding.
+Unlike the C-API and `unsafe::call`, this function **does perform full exception forwarding**.
 This process incurs a `111%` overhead, which matches "the cost of safety" in previous sections.

 Similar to `Module::get<T>`, `Proxy::safe_call<T>` does not have to construct a proxy of its result.
-It knows the result should be unboxed to `T`, skipping the proxy construction, which is why its performance is much close to `jluna:safe_call`, than to `Proxy::operator()`.
-The latter of which once again incurs a huge amount of overhead, almost purely due to having to construct a proxy for its result.
+It knows the result should be unboxed to `T`, skipping the proxy construction.
+This explains the large gap between it and `Proxy::operator()`.
+The latter of which incurs a large amount of overhead, almost purely due to having to construct a new proxy for its result.

-Therefore, `jluna::safe_call` offers the best compromise between safety and speed.
-It still provides exception forwarding, though users have to make sure that whatever it returns is safe from the GC manually.
-Since in our case, it returns `void` (or `nothing`, in Julia), this is not a factor here.

 ### Benchmark: Calling C++ Functions from Julia

-We've seen how fast we can call a Julia-side function from C++, this section deals with the other way around.
+We've seen how fast we can call a Julia-side function from C++, this section will measure how performant the other way around is.

 ```cpp
 // number of cycles